 In addition to exploring the many colleges in the city (there are 31! of them), be sure to walk along the River Cam!
 Also Cambridge has its own Bridge of Sighs.
 This covered bridge at St John’s College spans over the river and is a favorite photo spot for weddings as well as tourists visiting the town.

 Other nice bridges worth seeing in Cambridge are the Mathematical Bridge, Clare College Bridge, King’s College Bridge, and there are many others.

 A great way to explore the beautiful river, see the bridges, the town, and the surroundings is a punt tour.
-This traditional boat ride is a very typical thing to do in Cambridge – don’t miss!
+This traditional boat ride is a very typical thing to do in Cambridge – don’t miss it!

 How to visit.
 Cambridge is just over 60 miles (95 km) north of London, and the easiest way to visit is by taking a direct train from King’s Cross Station in London.
 It takes less than 50 minutes, so you can easily visit Cambridge on your own, without a tour.

 Best tours from London.
 If you rather visit Cambridge with a tour from London, there are several options as well.
-If you decide to go this way, then this tour is one of the best options.
-Or you can see two university towns in one day with this tour that visits Cambridge and Oxford in 1 day.
+We recommend this 2-in-1 tour that visits Cambridge and Oxford.
+That way, you get to see two university towns in one day.